-Aleister Crowley may very well be the most famous (or infamous, depending on how you look at it) occultist of all time.
-He was a self-proclaimed magician and one time prophet; he supposedly engaged in ritual sex with members of both sexes, tried to communicate with the devil, engaged in ‘magical’ duels and tortured and killed animals.
-He may have done or been all, some or none of these, but he was certainly a strange and mysterious man.
-At one point, he was known as the “Wickedest Man in the World.”
-He apparently relished this role.
+Aleister Crowley may very well be the most notorious occultist of all time.
+Legends have built up around the self-proclaimed magician and one-time prophet.
+Supposedly he engaged in ritual sex with members of both sexes and even tried to communicate with the devil.
+He also took part in magical duels and tortured and killed animals.
+It’s possible that he did all, some, or none of these, but he was certainly a strange and mysterious man.
+At one point, he was known as the “Wickedest Man in the World,” and apparently he relished this role.

-Aleister Crowley was born on October 12, 1875 in Leamington, Warwickshire, England.
+Aleister Crowley’s biography begins when was born on October 12, 1875, in Leamington, Warwickshire, England.
 His given name was Edward Alexander Crowley.
 His father was a wealthy brewer.
 Both of his parents were staunch Puritans.
-They viewed sex as a one of the worst sins.
+They viewed sex as one of the worst sins.
 How they had children with this view is anyone’s guess.

 Aleister’s father died when he was 11-years-old.
-That same year, Aleister supposedly tortured and killed his own cat.
+That same year, he supposedly tortured and killed his own cat.
 There have been rumors of other, more horrible things regarding Aleister’s actions as a child.
-However, hardly anything can be substantiated, including acts mentioned by Crowley in his autobiography.
-We do know that Edward changed his name to Aleister, so as not to have the same first name as is father.
+However, hardly anything can be substantiated, including acts mentioned in the Crowley autobiography.
+We do know that Edward changed his name to Aleister, so as not to have the same first name as his father.
 We also know that he lost his virginity at a very young age.
 Rumor has it that he was 14-years old and that it was with a servant girl.

 As a boy, Aleister was forced to attend religious schools.
-In 1892, Aleister Crowley went away to school in Malvern.
-He reportedly engaged in some sort of shocking homosexual act at that time.
-He then went on to Tonbridge, were he supposedly contracted gonorrhea from a prostitute.
-He went to college at Cambridge.
+In 1892, Crowley went away to school in Malvern.
+This is where he reportedly engaged in some sort of shocking homosexual act at that time.
+Then he went on to Tonbridge, where he supposedly contracted gonorrhea from a prostitute.
+His college years were spent at Cambridge.
 There, instead of a sexually transmitted disease, he picked up a love for mountain climbing and the occult.
 At the age of 21, he inherited his father’s money and was able to start traveling, which he continued to do for most of his life.

 In 1898, Aleister Crowley joined the Hermetic Order of the Golden Dawn.
 This order was dedicated to ‘white magic.’
 Aleister was thrown out of the order in 1900.
 He later claimed that he got into a magical battle with some of the other members, during which his coat caught on fire.
 Other famous authors of the time were supposedly members of the order.
 However, only one or two of these names has been confirmed as members, one being William Butler Yeats.